 Join Joe Chellman for an in-depth discussion in this video How to use the exercise files, part of jQuery for Web Designers.

-- [Voiceover] If you have access to the exercise files for this course, you can download them to your desktop as I've done here.
-In the exercise files folder, you'll find folders for each chapter containing corresponding subfolders for each of the videos needing files.
-There are also few folders with files that are shared across chapters.
+- [Instructor] If you have access to the exercise files for this course, you can download them to your desktop as I've done here.
+In the Exercise Files folder, you'll find folders for each chapter containing corresponding subfolders for each of the videos needing files.
+There are also a few folders with files that are shared across chapters.
 Most of the time we'll be working with script.js and index.html, but there will be others from time to time as well.
-I've also included the folder called End with some videos with copies of the files as they are when we've finished with the video.
-I'll begin each movie with the files relevant to that video, opening my code editor and web browser as needed.
+I've also included a folder called End with some videos with copies of the files as they are when we finished with the video.
+I'll begin each movie with the files relevant to that video open in my code editor and web browser as needed.

 Additionally, you could jump right in with the online practice environment where everything you need for each video is already set up.
 If you don't have access to the exercise files, you can still follow along just by watching.

 - Setting up functions